 Some of the links may be affiliate links in which I may earn a small commission at no additional cost to you.

 Let’s not beat around the bush.
 Bubbles are fun.
 Kids enjoy bubbles both in and out of the bath and I don’t see a reason to eliminate them if there are sensible alternatives (and there are).

-2. Plastic Free Soaps, Shampoos, and Conditioners, Oh My!
+Plastic Free Shampoos, Conditioners, and Soaps, Oh My!